 Better decision making at all levels of government

-COVID-19 forced governments to make tough decisions at every level of society.
+COVID-19 forced governments to make tough decisions at every level of society to ensure COVID cleaning.

 At first, schools had to shut down to curb the spread of the virus.
 Then, government funding prioritized e-learning software tools as a means of keeping students in school.